 Children 1st is the single point of entry for all the children with special needs programs.
-Children 1st provides early identification of children at high risk for poor health and/or developmental delays.
+Children 1st provide early identification of children at high risk for poor health and/or developmental delays.
 Risks include any medical, environmental or socioeconomic conditions.
 Children 1st is a tracking and monitoring system of children from birth to five years of age, including high risk newborns.

 Children 1st staff provide:

-- In-home assessments and general health care information
+- In-home assessments and general healthcare information

 - Monitor to ensure necessary services and treatment for all Birth to Five programs.